antazoey/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-quickstart.md

 This walkthrough will add a Call History screen to our **Phoneword** application.

 1. Open the **Phoneword** application in Visual Studio.
-If necessary, download the [completed Phoneword application](/samples/xamarin/ios-samples/hello-ios) from the [Hello, iOS walkthrough](~/ios/get-started/hello-ios/index.md) guide.
 Recall that it is necessary to connect to a [Mac](~/ios/get-started/installation/windows/connecting-to-mac/index.md) to use the iOS Designer, and iOS simulator.

 2. Start by editing the user interface.
 Open the **Main.storyboard** file from the **Solution Explorer**, making sure that **View As** is set to _iPhone 6_: